EslamHosam/EslamHosam/README.md

 ## Hi there 👋
-- 🔭 I’m currently working on Indian traffic signs classification using deep learning as a master's degree project at IIIT Bhubaneswar - Odisha - India
+- 🔭 I’m currently working on Deep Learning project for Trust Systems company
 - 🌱 I’m currently learning data science and deep learning
 <!--
 **EslamHosam/EslamHosam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.